 Stage 4: Legal Proceedings (Days 90–180+)

 Monitorio payment order.
 For documented, undisputed debts.
-Filed with the Juzgado in the debtor's jurisdiction.
 Court issues a payment order; debtor must pay within 20 days or file a formal objection.
 Uncontested claims produce enforceable judgments in 30–45 days.
 Cost: €1,000–€5,000.
-Full monitorio details here.

 Stage 5: Enforcement (Post-Judgment)

-Bank account garnishment (embargo de cuentas).
-Physical asset seizure (embargo de bienes muebles).
-Receivables seizure (embargo de créditos).
-Property charges (anotación preventiva).
-Each mechanism requires identifying the debtor's assets — which is where your agency's local investigative capability earns its value.
+Spanish enforcement mechanisms: bank account garnishment (embargo de cuentas), physical asset seizure, receivables seizure, and property charges.
+Each mechanism requires identifying the debtor’s assets — where your agency’s local investigative capability earns its value.

 FAQ